themreza/mega-menu/README.md

 ## Fine-tuning

-Although everything works expected, there’s one last improvement to make.
+Although everything works as expected, there’s one last improvement to make.
 The  `mousemove`  event is very sensitive and captures every little cursor movement.
 Moreover, it is unlikely for the user to move in a perfect vertical direction,.
 Therefore, calculating angle  `theta`  too often would result in some inaccuracies.

 If you look carefully, you could see the mouse jumping over some main categories, as indicated by the console: